 Where do you get your motivation and drive from?

 MW: My parents.
 Both of them worked very hard to improve my options in life and sacrificed some of their comfort for my education.
 I feel that I should make the most of the opportunities I get in order to thank them for this.
-There’s also a healthy and fun underlying competitiveness that Nik and I have with each other that means we’re both keen to keep improving.
+There’s also a healthy and fun underlying competitiveness that Nik and I have with each other, which means we’re both keen to keep improving.

 How do you relax in your spare time?